 Learning never stops until the day you die.

-It may sound daunting to some people, but it is a fact that life never paused for anyone and it’ll force you to move whether you want to or not, and again, so does learning.
-Even if you reach the old age, you’ll surely find new things to discover.
-However, knowing how to apply what you have learned doesn’t always come as easily as learning them.
+It may sound daunting to some people, but it is a fact that life never paused for anyone, and it’ll force you to move whether you want to or not, and again, so does learning.
+Even if you reach old age, you’ll indeed find new things to discover.
+However, knowing how to apply what you have learned doesn’t always come as quickly as understanding them.

-You have to admit that learning new things, especially about things you enjoy, is actually fun isn’t it?
-But, applying what we learn isn’t always so glamorous.
-What people fear the most about applying what they learn is failing.
+You have to admit that learning new things, especially about something you enjoy, is fun isn’t it?
+But, applying what we know isn’t always so glamorous.
+What people fear the most about using what they learn is failing.

-If you’re one of those people who fears failure, learning, and even trying, then here’s a few things to think about whenever you learned something new and how to apply what you have learned:
+If you’re one of those people who fears failure, learning, and even trying, then here are a few things to think about whenever you learned something new and how to apply what you have learned:

 Figure Out Your Why

-A big goal yet it’s why is so simple.
+A big goal, yet it’s why it is so simple.
 But that’s a perfectly reasonable why.
 Sometimes, life and learning do start from something as simple as that.

 Realize the Benefits of Change

-Whatever outcome a change might bring to your life, it is undoubtedly something that you can and you must turn into an opportunity to learn.
+Whatever outcome a change might bring to your life, it is undoubtedly something you can, and you must turn into an opportunity to learn.

 Realize the Cost of Not Changing

-Doesn’t it feel weird when everyone you know have achieved heights you never could because you were too afraid to try and you’re still stuck where they all began?
+Doesn’t it feel weird when everyone you know has achieved heights you never could because you were too afraid to try, and you’re still stuck where they all began?
 Learning to apply what you have learned is the beginning of the end of that cycle and those feelings.